Chapter 12: Unimodal Deities

 Since the fields of serial meaning at different levels of an architective hierarchy will likely be different, venerators and their hierarchical deities will likely be playing different games and be preoccupied with different narratives.
 A venerator's intelligence may not be comprehending of its deity's intelligence, and vice-versa, even though both are architective.

 An architective deity's human venerators are not purely architective as it is.
-It may feel threatened by connective activities among its venerators no matter how innocent, since it cannot understand or control them and would likely attempt to constrain them.
+It may feel threatened by connective activities among its venerators no matter how innocent, since it could not understand or control them and would likely attempt to constrain them.

 An architective deity would have an expectation of obedience from its venerators and if it was insecure would demand not only obedience, but symbolic demonstrations of submission, perhaps even worship.
 Failure to deliver these may invoke acts of vengeance from the deity, to whatever degree of control and organization it can muster.
 Demonstrations of submission would likely occur through the regular performance of appeasing rituals.

-An architective deity is not likely to dispense power or control in the service of an inferior.
-It is much more likely to sacrifice its venerators in its own interest, and do so with the venerators' consent since it organizes their serial meaning.
+An architective deity would not be likely to dispense power or control in the service of an inferior.
+It would much more likely sacrifice its venerators in its own interest, and do so with the venerators' consent since it organizes their serial meaning.

 Obedience, worship, ritual and sacrifice would be meaningless to a connective deity.